przytrzask/trzasq/pages/articles/2015-05-01-hello-world/index.md

 In the decades after Gutenberg, many conservative patrons looked down on cheap printed books; books produced by hand were considered more desirable.

 Today there is a large antique market for the earliest printed objects.
-Books printed prior to 1500 are known as incunabula.
+Books printed prior to 1500 are known as incunabula.-->